CodeWithIsmail/ChatLLM/README.md

 Get up and running with Large Language Models **quickly**, **locally** and even **offline**.
 This project aims to be the easiest way for you to get started with LLMs.
 No tedious and annoying setup required!

-> This is a hobby project.
-If you want a more complete experience, I suggest taking a look at [this](https://github.com/open-webui/open-webui) instead.

 # Features ✨